EternityForest/THUNDERWARS/README.md

 * Any untracked or creeping obligations forming?
 * Any consistently neglected tasks?
 * What RUINOUS SYSTEMS may be affecting you at present?
+* Am I copying, taking on, or absorbing inappropriate attitudes, thoughts, or feelings from anywhere?

 ### Task Management
 * What tasks are currently blocked on something else?